SMC242/uni-notes/cs/Data Science/Broadcasting.md

 Two dimensions are compatible if one of the following is true:
 a.
 They are equal
 b.
 One of the dimensions is `1`
+c.
+The last dimensions of the first array match the shape of the second array

 # Examples
 ```python